jsmmr/ruby_table_structure/README.md

 Both create a schema class, with a few differences.
 - `+`
   - Similar to nesting the schemas.
-    `column_converter` works only to columns in the schema that they was defined.
+    `column_builder` works only to columns in the schema that they was defined.
 - `merge`
-  - If there are some definitions of `column_converter` with the same name in the schemas to be merged, the one in the schema that is merged last will work to all columns.
+  - If there are some definitions of `column_builder` with the same name in the schemas to be merged, the one in the schema that is merged last will work to all columns.

 ```ruby
 class UserTableSchema